 Prior to entering the field, Dr. Matty obtained a Bachelor of Science in English from the University of Wisconsin-Madison and a Master of Arts from Arizona State University, where she later returned to pursue a doctoral degree, all but dissertation.
 In recognition of her outstanding achievements, she was presented with a Painting Award from an International Exhibition in Europe in 1986, and Humanitarian Awards in 2003 and 2013.
 Looking toward the future, Dr. Matty hopes to accrue the Nobel Prize for her upcoming book.

-Dr. Matty comes from a humanitarian family; her grandfather, Lazo Beslic, and father were political prisoners of a communist country.
-13 years after, his home country awarded him a Humanitarian Award, which celebrated him for a whole day and named a major freeway after him.
-Dr. Matty inherited humanitarian work from her grandparents and her mother worked for the Red Cross as well.
+Ms. Matty comes from a humanitarian family; her grandfather, Lazo Beslic, and father were, for two years, political prisoners as World War II ended.
+13 years after her grandfather’s death, his home country awarded him a Humanitarian Award, which celebrated him for a whole day and named a major freeway after him.
+Ms. Matty inherited humanitarian work from her grandparents and her mother worked for the Red Cross as well.
 Her family has always helped people, which was always a part of her life.
 She attributes her success to her faith.
 She believes if you work hard and dedicate yourself, then you will make it.
 She attributes her success to her mother as well, who was fantastic.
 She told her, “First comes your health, then your education.”